jessdecker/RipperCat/README.md

 RipperCat

+A simple tool to capture the audio you're listening to.

 Notes
 Only tested with Blackhole audio loopback for Mac, but should work well on Windows and Linux with other audio loopback virtual devices.